 The aggregate number of shares of First Merchants common stock available for grants of awards under the Equity Incentive Plan in a fiscal year is equal to the sum of (i) 1% of the number of common shares outstanding as of the last day of First Merchants' prior fiscal year, plus (ii) the sum of: (1) the number of shares that were available for grants of awards but not granted under the Plan in any previous fiscal year; and (2) the number of shares that were reacquired by First Merchants during the immediately preceding fiscal year as the result of (A) the forfeiture of awards and/or the termination or cancellation of awards that were not exercised or did not vest, and (B) the transfer or surrender by participants of shares to pay the exercise price of a stock option and/or withholding taxes associated with an award.
-However, in no event will the number of shares available for grants of awards in any fiscal year exceed 11/2% of the number of common shares outstanding as of the last day of the prior fiscal year.
-The aggregate number of common shares that may be issued under the Plan upon the exercise of incentive stock options, as described in the Plan and under Internal Revenue Code Section 422, is 1,200,000, subject to the following sentence.
+However, in no event will the number of shares available for grants of awards in any fiscal year exceed 1.5% of the number of common shares that may be issued under the Plan upon the exercise of incentive stock options, as described in the Plan and under Internal Revenue Code Section 422, is 1,200,000, subject to the following sentence.
 In the event of a change in First Merchants' common stock through merger, consolidation, reorganization, recapitalization or similar transaction, or in the event of a stock split, stock dividend or distribution to shareholders (other than normal cash dividends), spin-off or any other change in First Merchants' corporate structure, the Compensation and Human Resources Committee is authorized to adjust the number and class(es) of shares that may be issued under the Plan, the aggregate number of shares that may be issued under the Plan upon the exercise of incentive stock options, the number and class(es) of shares subject to outstanding awards, the exercise price applicable to outstanding awards, and the fair market value of shares and other value determinations applicable to outstanding awards, as appropriate.